 Visit The Brudenell on Tripadvisor

-All the essentials were there, such as complimentary bottles of water, coffee-making facilities, a full length mirror and small but smart bathroom, and the double-glazing protected us from the full force of the elements.
-Most of the rooms face the sea but ones at the back have views too over the town and the river behind, and the corridor wallpaper has a striking maritime theme.
+All the essentials were there, such as complimentary bottles of water, coffee-making facilities, Smart TV with Netflix (if you have a subscription), a full length mirror and small but smart bathroom.
+The double-glazing protected us from the full force of the elements so we felt very insulated from whatever the weather could throw at us.

 There are plenty of quirky cafes, shops and restaurants which make it perfect for a day’s exploring, and if you stroll along the coast towards Thorpeness you will find the Scallop, a tribute to local resident and noted composer Benjamin Britten by Suffolk sculptor Maggi Hambling.